RigijAp/LDM_MG/README.md

 # Generative AI for structural design of new porous materials

 ## 📁 LDM-MG
-Implementation of the Latent Diffusion Model for generative desing realized Python.
+Implementation of the Latent Diffusion Model for generative desing realized on Python.

 ### Contacts
 For questions or support, feel free to reach out: